mit-plv/bedrock2/README.md

 Through a set of blue wires (using SPI), the FPGA is connected to an ethernet card (which we do not verify), and through a red & black wire, it is connected to a power relay which can turn on and off a lightbulb.

+### Code Overview

+Throughout the compiler, we use _postcondition-style semantics_, i.e. judgments of the form `exec c s P`, meaning "if we execude command `c` from starting state `s`, all possible final states satisfy the postcondition `P`, and none of the (nondeterministic) execution branches will fail.

+Here's a list of files that might be interesting to step through in your IDE:
+* The postcondition style semantics of the bedrock2 language are in `bedrock2.Semantics`.
+You might also want to look at `compiler.FlatImp`, a flattened version of it, written down in more traditional syntax.
+* `bedrock2.WeakestPrecondition` contains the verification condition generator used by the program logic.
+* `bedrock2Examples.swap` is a small program logic proof.
+* `bedrock2.WeakestPreconditionProperties.sound_cmd` is not interesting, but confirms that the weakest precondition generator agrees with the postcondition style semantics`.
+* `compilerExamples.MMIO` shows how to instantiate external calls (which are kept abstract throughout the compiler) with memory-mapped I/O (MMIO).
+* To see how we connect the postcondition style to the traditional small-step semantics of Kami, you might want to start at `processor.KamiRiscv.riscv_to_kamiImplProcessor`, then look at `processor.KamiRiscvStep.kamiStep_sound`, and `compiler.CompilerInvariant.compiler_invariant_proofs` proves the assumptions made by `processor.KamiRiscv.riscv_to_kamiImplProcessor`, by using a "low level invariant" `ll_inv`, defined in `compiler.ToplevelLoop`, which says, "the current riscv state is a finite numer of steps away from a good state, where good state means a riscv state that is related to a bedrock2 state that can be observed at the end of an iteration of the toplevel event loop".
+Note that this "finite number of steps" might be different for each nondeterministic execution branch, so we can't just state it as `exists numberOfSteps, ...`.
+Instead, we use `riscv.Utility.runsToNonDet.runsTo` (that we write as ◊ in papers).
+* The semantics of each riscv instruction is defined in terms of the primitives given in `riscv.Spec.Machine.RiscvProgram`.
+* The function that executes a riscv instruction from the basic I extension is in `riscv.Spec.ExecuteI`, but since it has been translated from Haskell and Coq's beautify option is [broken](https://github.com/coq/coq/issues/11129), the Coq code is not very readable, so you have to read [ExecuteI.hs](https://github.com/mit-plv/riscv-semantics/blob/master/src/Spec/ExecuteI.hs) form the Haskell spec instead, or to import the `MonadNotations` and do `Print ExecuteI.execute` inside Coq to read it.
+* To see how we instaniate this generic `RiscvProgram` monad into something that does postcondition style, you can look at `riscv.Platform.MinimalMMIO`.

 ### Compiler Overview

 Here are the names of the languages and the compiler phases between them: